CongTran96/local-cert-generator/README.md

     - **macOS**: Open Keychain Access and import the root certificate to your System keychain.
 Then mark the certificate as trusted.

     ![Trust root certificate](https://cdn-images-1.medium.com/max/1600/1*NWwMb0yV9ClHDj87Kug9Ng.png)

+    Double click the imported certificate and change the “When using this certificate:” dropdown to Always Trust in the Trust section.

     - **Linux**: Depending on your Linux distribution, you can use `trust`, `update-ca-certificates` or another command to mark the generated root certificate as trusted.